Bite sized Pumpkin Donut Muffins! Roll your baked pumpkin mini donuts in butter and cinnamon sugar for a bite sized breakfast treat no one can resist.

+- Make the muffin batter.
 Beat butter and sugar until it’s creamy, then add the egg, vanilla and pumpkin puree.
 Add the dry ingredients and blend to combine.

+- Bake.
 Fill the cavities of a greased mini muffin tin about half way full.
 Bake for 10 minutes, then remove the donuts to cool.

+- Roll in cinnamon sugar.
 Combine cinnamon and sugar on a plate.
 Roll the cooled donuts in melted butter, then dip them into the cinnamon sugar, rolling to coat completely.

 Enjoy immediately or store in an airtight container. . . or freeze in a ziploc bag!
 These are so delicious with your coffee in the morning but just as good as a snack or a party food.

-Yup!
+Yes!
 If using a regular muffin tin, double the recipe and fill the cavities about 2/3 of the way full to get a rounded muffin top that you can dip in melted butter and cinnamon sugar.
 You’ll need to add a few minutes of baking time, too.